Qiqqa

 Qiqqa (pronounced "Quicker") is a free and open-source software that allows researchers to work with thousands of PDFs.
 It combines PDF reference management tools, a citation manager, and a mind map brainstorming tool.
 It integrates with Microsoft Word XP, 2003, 2007 and 2010 and BibTeX/LaTeX to automatically produce citations and bibliographies in thousands of styles.

 The development of Qiqqa began in Cambridge, UK, in December 2009.
 A public alpha was released in April 2010, offering PDF management and brainstorming capabilities.
 Subsequent releases have seen the incorporation of the Web Library, OCR, integration with BibTeX and other reference managers, and the use of natural language processing (NLP) techniques to guide researchers in their reading.

-Shortly after its release, Qiqqa has been noticed by universities and their libraries.